adamsilver/fdpb/03-book-a-flight.md

 #### Future Support

-I love how Jeremy Keith thinks about the web as a *continuum*[^].
+Jeremy Keith thinks about the web as a *continuum*[^].
 By that he means it's constantly changing.
 Technology evolves at a rapid pace and browsers and devices are released all the time.
 Each of which have varying features and capabilities.

 At any particular moment in time we need to decide what level of support makes sense for a given feature.